Harnessing Data Augmentation to Quantify Uncertainty in the Early Estimation of Single-Photon Source Quality: Methodology

-Each dataset, summarised in Table~\ref{Tab:Datasets}, results from a separate experiment where an 80 MHz laser of a fixed output power excites the SPS into emitting a train of photons.
-The actual number of photons received by each detector is then measured in counts per second (CPS).
+After emission, the actual number of photons received by each detector is then measured in counts per second (CPS).
 This value depends on the efficiency and associated losses inherent within the experimental setup, e.g.~the quantum efficiency of the single-photon detectors, as well as the source itself.
 On the source side, three factors are important: (1) the probability of occupation for the emitting state that is driven by the excitation power, (2) internal quantum efficiency, i.e.~the probability that the excited quantum dot emits a photon rather than non-radiatively relaxing, and (3) collection efficiency, i.e.~the percentage of emitted photons that can be collected by the detection optics.
 Only the first factor should vary between the investigated datasets.
 Specifically, increased excitation power means a higher number of carriers are available to be captured by a quantum dot, resulting in shorter periods of time when the quantum dot is unoccupied.
 Photons cannot be generated without this occupation.
 However, two of the datasets have the same excitation power and different CPS values.
 This variation is possibly due to de-adjustment within the experimental setup, e.g.~from temperature fluctuations in the lab.

 Regarding contents, each dataset is a 2D matrix of two-photon event counts, binned in 10-second detection `snapshots' along one axis and intervals of time separation along the other.
 Specifically, the delay domain of interest ranges from $0$ ns to approximately $500$ ns, with each bin typically covering a $\Delta\tau$ of $0.256$ ns; it is $0.128$ ns for the 1.2 \si{\uW} experiment.
 Importantly, these are raw $\tau_r$ values, and the actual zero delay, i.e.~MPE, occurs at about $60$ ns due to the electronic offset discussed previously.